 AAA Says Grab Your Camera, Tour Your Home, Record Your Belongings

-When it comes to preparing for a disaster, most people forget one very important thing: a home inventory.
+When it comes to preparing for a disaster, most people forget one very important thing an inventory of yoru home.
 According to the Insurance Information Institute, only half of homeowners have an inventory of the possessions they'd want their insurance company to replace in case of a fire, theft or other disasters.

 In the aftermath of a fire or other damage to our property, it’s likely many of us would be emotionally drained.
 The last thing we would want to do is make a list of everything we lost.
 Preparing in advance for an unexpected disaster could mean a faster return to normal life, and a little less stress along the way, including a quicker claims process.

-- Store your home inventory and related documents in a safe and easily accessible place, including online, with friends or family, or in a safe deposit box.
+4. Store your home inventory and related documents in a safe and easily accessible place.
 Don't rely solely on your home computer, which should always be backed up, in case of fire or a hard drive crash.
 Try a home inventory app to speed up the process.
 Some apps even let you scan barcodes to autofill product information, a real-time-saver.
 (When using any app or any technology service, make sure you understand its privacy settings before getting started.)

 Creating a simple home inventory helps you track what you own and what it's worth.
 It can be invaluable in deciding how much insurance coverage you need and ensuring you are protected if you ever need to file a claim.